-MDC is a vital community resource for Tacoma and Pierce County.
-Founded in 1964 as a non-profit Community Action Agency.
-For most of our more than 50 year history, MDC has responded to community needs by providing services that address the needs of low-income families.
+MDC – Metropolitan Development Council is a vital community resource for Tacoma and Pierce County.
+Founded in 1964 as a non-profit Community Action Agency, MDC responds to community needs by providing services in the areas of healthcare, housing, education, and employment that address the challenges faced by low-income individuals and families.

 We have introduced national model programs such as “Housing First,” “Healthcare for the Homeless,” “College Bound,” and the “Educational Opportunity Center,” which, in turn, have improved lives and given hope to thousands of residents.
 Known by many names in the early years (e.g. Tacoma Pierce County Opportunity and Development, Inc.), our legal name is Metropolitan Development Council.
 We are currently doing business as MDC.

 MDC provides services focused on improving the health and well-being of very low income individuals.

 MDC is a strategic partner with the schools, local hospitals, cultural venues, colleges and universities, non-profits, and local governments.
 Today we reach out to our full community—foundations, businesses, organizations, and individuals—to help us diversify our base of support so we can continue to provide critical services to our community.